CMakePP/CMinx/paper.md

 # Statement of need

-The exascale-era of high-performance scientific computing arguably started when the Frontier supercomputer achieved a performance of more than 1.1 exaFLOPs (10$^{18}$ floating-point operations per second) on the High-Performance Linpack Benchmark [@frontier].
-With the breakdown of Dennard scaling (*i.e.*, the power usage of a transistor is proportional to its area), achieving exascale performance is presently only possible by relying on heterogeneous hardware.
-Unfortunately, hardware heterogeneity significantly complicates the process of developing high-performance scientific software.
-For many high-performance software packages, these complications start in the build system.

 The process of building a software package written in a compiled language (*e.g.*, C or C++) has always been complicated.
 Over the years, various build system solutions have evolved to ease the process.
 Historically, there